Disability Support Services

 A student with a disability whose request for accommodation has been denied may appeal the decision by petitioning the Faculty Council in writing within 15 days of being informed of the Deans’ decision.
 The petition should include the original request, information about the accommodation offered by the Office of the Dean of Students, if any, and the reasons that the student feels the accommodation offered does not adequately meet his/her disability needs.
 The Faculty Secretary will inform the student of his/her decision within 10 days.
 The Faculty’s decision is not subject to appeal.

-For more information about services to students with disabilities, or to file a complaint about disability access, please contact Joan Marshall, Dean of Student Affairs, at email@example.com or 732-247-5241.
+For more information about services to students with disabilities, or to file a complaint about disability access, please contact Joan Marshall, Director of Student Care and Outreach, at firstname.lastname@example.org or 732-247-5241.